 Thank you Nicole for sharing your family's story!

-Keep an eye out for parts 2 & 3 of this incredible journey to family.
+For Parts 2 & 3 of this incredible journey to family, follow these links.